jemin888/WRITRULES/README.md

 g)  But  if  any  one or  competitors    copy  the  features  of

-our  or   another   technology  and   implement   in   his
+our  or   another   technology belong  to WSIT field  and   implement   in   his

 technology  is   said   to  illegal  according   to  WSIT  Rules.